Build Your Own Voice Assistant: Escape Alexa and Google

 Text-to-SpeechSpeaks the responseOpenAI TTSPiper (local), ElevenLabs

 The wake word detector runs entirely on-device.
-No audio leaves your machine until you say "Hey Jarvis" (or whatever phrase you choose).
+No audio leaves your machine until you say "Hey Jarvis" (or whatever phrase you pick).

 from openwakeword.model import Model